Jenna Dewan Flaunts Incredible Abs In Sexy Sports Bra

 “Everly has expressed many times that she wants to know what the schedule is and makes our nanny or I promise that what we say the schedule will be, actually occurs,” the actor added.

-Since their split, Channing Tatum has moved on, and is now dating singer Jessie J. Meanwhile, Jenna Dewan is also dating someone new, Broadway star, Steve Kazee.
+Since their split, Channing Tatum has moved on, and is now dating singer Jessie J. Meanwhile, Jenna Dewan is also dating someone new, Broadway star Steve Kazee.